Birth control: Public provisioning for contraception

 In most parts of the world, the political attitude to contraception determines whether and how much state provisioning of contraceptive care occurs.
 In the United States, for example, the Republican party and the Democratic party have held opposite positions, contributing to continuous policy shifts over the years.
 In the 2010s, policies, and attitudes to contraceptive care shifted abruptly between Obama's and Trump's administrations.
 The Trump administration extensively overturned the efforts for contraceptive care, and reduced federal spending, compared to efforts and funding during the Obama administration.

 Advocacy

 Free the Pill, a collaboration between Advocates for Youth and Ibis Reproductive Health are working to bring birth control over-the-counter, covered by insurance with no age-restriction throughout the United States.

 Approval

 On July 13, 2023, the first US daily oral nonprescription over-the-counter birth control pill was approved for manufacturing by the FDA.
-The pill, Opill is expected to be more effective in preventing unintended pregnancies than condoms are.
-Opill is expected to be available in 2024 but the price has yet to be set.
+The pill, Opill, is expected to be more effective in preventing unintended pregnancies than condoms are.
 Perrigo, a pharmaceutical company based in Dublin is the manufacturer.
+Opill became available in 2024.